- themed roads

-The ALMO® hosts are at the heart of gastronomy in the Almenland, from the ALMO® beef used throughout the kitchens to the quality of produce and the ambience in the dining rooms!
+The ALMO® hosts are at the heart of gastronomy in the Nature Park Almenland region, from the ALMO® beef used throughout the kitchens to the quality of produce and the ambience in the dining rooms!
 And then, of course, there are the landlords themselves and their staff, who give guests the warmest of welcomes.

 ALMO® host criteria: